gnosisguild/zodiac-pilot/README.md

 The browser back button should function as usual and when reloading the extension page the iframe should continue showing the original page.
 Since browsers block access to foreign origin iframes we need to leverage Chrome extension super powers to detect navigation events in the iframe.

-The solution: We listen to `chrome.tabs.onUpdated` from any of our extension tabs events in the background script.
+The solution: We listen to `chrome.tabs.onUpdated` in the background script and notify the content script about it via a message, which relays the message to the extension app.
-This fires on location updates within any of our extension pages and we notify our extension page about it using `chrome.tabs.sendMessage`.
+This relaying is necessary because a background script can not directly talk to an externally hosted app.
-For retrieving the new iframe location, we then post a message to the iframe window, which will send us the response in another message.
+For retrieving the new iframe location, we then post a message to the injected script in the iframe window, which will send us the response in another message.

 ### Inject EIP-1193 provider